-- Customer Services back office correspondence workload (primarily home movers) to Steria Limited based in India. - In parallel with in-house early collection activity, we use a UK-based collection agency, Credit Link Account Recovery Solutions Limited ('CARS'), to provide outbound dialler services. - After initial debt recovery action has taken place, we use a combination of the following UKbased debt collections agencies to provide a combination of letter, digital and telephony techniques to recover customer debt: - Orbit Services first and second placement, as well as field visits; - The Zinc Group first and second placement; - o CARS first and second placement, and closed accounts; - Inter Credit legacy first placement and a reducing stock of historically closed accounts; and - UK Search for trace and collect activity on closed accounts.
+- Customer Services back office correspondence workload (primarily home movers) to Steria Limited based in India. - In parallel with in-house early collection activity, we use a UK-based collection agency, Credit Link Account Recovery Solutions Limited ('CARS'), to provide outbound dialler services. - After initial debt recovery action has taken place, we use a combination of the following UKbased debt collections agencies to provide a combination of letter, digital and telephony techniques to recover customer debt: - Orbit Services first and second placement, as well as field visits; - The Zinc Group first and second placement; - CARS first and second placement, and closed accounts; - o Inter Credit legacy first placement and a reducing stock of historically closed accounts; - UK Search for trace and collect activity on closed accounts; - o QDR Solicitors for pre-litigation and litigation activity; and - o Court Enforcement Services High Court enforcement post county court judgement. - Previously written off debt is sold on to JC International Acquisition LLC.